Gil Hill: Inspector Douglas Todd in the Beverly Hills Cop film series

-Gilbert R. Hill, a real-life Detroit police detective, landed the role of Inspector Douglas Todd in the Beverly Hills Cop film series through a serendipitous encounter with the film's director, Martin Brest.While Brest was scouting locations in Detroit for the first film in 1984, Hill was assigned to show him around the city due to his role as head of the Detroit Police Department's homicide division.
+As a real-life Detroit police detective, Hill landed the role of Inspector Douglas Todd in the Beverly Hills Cop film series through a serendipitous encounter with the film's director, Martin Brest.
+While Brest was scouting locations in Detroit for the first film in 1984, Hill was assigned to show him around the city due to his role as head of the Detroit Police Department's homicide division.
 During this tour, Brest, on a whim, asked Hill to read a few lines from the script.

+In the fourth film Beverly Hills Cop: Axel F, Hill and actor Ronny Cox, the latter who portrayed as Chief Bogomil in first two movies, are shown in photographs.

 Personal life and death

 Hill married Dolores Hooks, who sang in a local church choir, in 1955.
 They remained married until her death in 2015.
 They had two sons and a daughter.

-Hill died from pneumonia at the age of 84 on February 29, 2016,at DMC Sinai-Grace Hospital in Detroit, Michigan.
+Hill died from pneumonia at the age of 84 on February 29, 2016, at DMC Sinai-Grace Hospital in Detroit, Michigan.
+He was survived by his three children, three grandchildren, and two great grandchildren.
+Tributes poured in upon his death from then Detroit mayor Mike Duggan, and the Wayne County Sheriff Benny Napoleon.